FORGOT YOUR DETAILS?

 Doug Ledford is a Principal Software Engineer at Red Hat, Inc. He studied Computer Sciences at Southwest Missouri State University, where he was introduced to Linux back when it only ran from floppy discs.
 Doug led the team that built one of Springfield Missouri's first Internet Service Providers, utilizing Linux for all of the servers.
 He became the defacto maintainer of the aic7xxx SCSI driver, and then a member of the Linux Maintenance Project.
 Now working for Red Hat.
 Doug has worked in a number of different areas in the Linux kernel, including SCSI drivers, SCSI mid layer, audio drivers, network drivers, MD software RAID, and the RDMA stack in the Linux kernel as well as the user space portion of the RDMA stack.
 Doug is currently an upstream maintainer of the Linux kernel's RDMA stack and of the rdma-core user space project as well as a Red Hat Subject Matter Expert for the MD software RAID stack and the RDMA stack.

-Phil Cayton is a Senior Staff Engineer for Intel with 25 years of industry experience researching and developing networking, storage, and datacenter infrastructure technologies.
-In addition to his current role with Open Fabrics Alliance, he is actively involved with the Storage Networking Industry Association and the NVM ExpressTM Consortium.
+Phil Cayton is a Principal Engineer for Intel with nearly 30 years of industry experience researching and developing networking, storage, and datacenter infrastructure technologies.
+In addition to his current role with Open Fabrics Alliance, he is actively involved with the SNIA’s Storage Management Initiative, the Ultra Ethernet Consortium, and the NVM ExpressTM Consortium as chair of the NVMe Boot Task Group as well as setting the agenda for the main NVMe Technical Work Group.
 He has been involved with InfiniBandTM since the beginning and has written many RDMA-based drivers including the initial prototype NVMe-over-Fabrics driver stack.
 Additionally, he has led remote peer-to-peer memory projects, Open Fabrics testing and patching, dynamic data center energy efficiency R&D, server autonomics R&D, mobile-device multi-radio interference mitigation, mobile augmented reality, sensor enhanced personal medical monitoring, and network driver development projects.
-He has several published whitepapers and 20 granted patents.
+He has several published whitepapers and 21 granted patents.
 In his spare time he is an avid sailor.

 Treasurer : John Byrne